-There are now two available options for accessing The Food Processor and Genesis R&D on a MAC.
+There are now two available options for accessing Genesis Supplements, The Food Processor and Genesis R&D on a MAC.

 Option 1: Online Subscription

-ESHA now offers a cloud-hosted subscription option for both The Food Processor and Genesis R&D. To access the program, you would launch the application from a website instead of installing the software locally on your computer.
+ESHA now offers a cloud-hosted subscription option for Genesis Supplements, The Food Processor and Genesis R&D. To access the program, you would launch the application from a website instead of installing the software locally on your computer.
+This requires use of Microsoft RDP, which has it's own system requirements (check the information listed in the Mac App Store for Microsoft Remote Desktop).
 If you are interested in this option, you can contact ESHA's sales department by email at email@example.com, by phone at 1-800-659-3742 x2, or by using the chat box on this page.

 Option 2: Desktop Version